How to Get Butter Stains Out of Clothes?5 Useful Tips

 3. Dishwashing detergent to show their hands: grease nemesis!

 We usually use detergent, in fact, is also a good helper to remove oil stains!
 For stubborn butter stains, detergent can quickly dissolve grease.
-Simply put a drop of detergent directly on the butter stain, rub gently for a few moments, and then rinse with cold water.
+Simply put a drop of detergent on the butter stain, rub gently for a few moments, and then rinse with cold water.
 Repeat once or twice if you feel the stain hasn’t been completely removed.
 A small bottle of detergent can come in handy!

 4. Use alcohol or white vinegar: powerful stain removal